NovanaCN/NovanaCN-ecse373_f22_zxj223_lab3/README.md

 5. ROS map

-## 2. Quick comnand for view the robot model of lab3:
+## 2. Quick command for view the robot model of lab3:

 The basic command to view the robot model and the moving route in RVIZ is: